loadingio/cubic/README.md

 # cubic

 Calculator for cubic function and cubic bezier.
-Provided with an inverse function from give X to t, which could be used to calculate Y then.
+Provided with an inverse function from given X to t, which could be used to calculate Y then.

 Equation roots calculation use Sheng Jin Formula which might be inaccurate according to Kahan; there is an alternative solution here: https://www.npmjs.com/package/cubic-roots , which could be integrated in the future.